News

 ASSESSMENT CENTRE - IN PERSON:

-• If you pass the first interview, you will be invited to our in-person assessment centre, usually held at our London office.
+If you succeed in the first interview, you’ll be invited to attend our in-person assessment centre, typically hosted at our London office.

 FAQs about our graduate recruitment process